 The general fund is presented in the accompanying schedules on the modified accrual basis with the exception of the revenue recognition of the last state aid payment in the current budget year, which is mandated pursuant to N.J.S.A., 18A:22-44.2.
 For GAAP purposes that payment is not recognized until the subsequent budget year due to the state deferral and recording of the last state aid payment in the subsequent year.
 The special revenue fund is presented in the accompanying schedules on the grant accounting budgetary basis, which recognizes encumbrances as expenditures and also recognizes the related revenues, whereas the GAAP basis does not.
-The special revenue fund also recognizes the last state aid payment in the current budget year, consistent with N.J.S.A., 18A:22-44.2.

-The net adjustment was (\$143,438) to reconcile from the budgetary basis to the GAAP basis for the General Fund and \$495,674 in the Special Revenue Fund.
+The net adjustment was (\$177,458) to reconcile from the budgetary basis to the GAAP basis for the General Fund.
 See Note 1 (the Notes to Required Supplementary Information) for a reconciliation of the budgetary basis to the modified accrual basis of accounting for the general and special revenue funds.
 Awards and financial assistance revenues are reported in the Board's basic financial statements on a GAAP basis as presented on the following page:

-SALEM COUNTY VOCATIONAL TECHNICAL SCHOOL DISTRICT NOTES TO THE SCHEDULES OF AWARDS AND FINANCIAL ASSISTANCE JUNE 30, 2023
+SALEM COUNTY VOCATIONAL TECHNICAL SCHOOL DISTRICT NOTES TO THE SCHEDULES OF AWARDS AND FINANCIAL ASSISTANCE JUNE 30, 2024